BrunoBelucci/cohirf/README.md

 - analyze_results: some notebooks to analyze experiment results.
 - development_notebooks: some notebooks to test the code and run small experiments.
 - test: unit tests for the code.

+## Running the experiments

+To run the experiments, you can use the scripts inside the `scripts` folder.
+Note that we provide the script to run the full experiment in one go, but in practice it is better to run the experiments in smaller chunks and check if they have run successfully, especially because some combinations of models and datasets can take a long time to run or need more memory than available in the machine, which can lead to the process being killed by the system.
+Once the experiments are run, you can analyze the results using the notebooks in the `analyze_results` folder, adapting the "Load mlflow runs" section to the location of the results of your experiments.